lachilles/thumber/README.md

     3 seconds of the video.
 The thumbnail should be in original aspect ratio, 200px high in any image format you choose.
 2. Design an API for a service that will take this kind of input and create and store the thumbnail back in the AWS S3 bucket.
   Include in your design how the service will report back error and exceptional conditions.
-3. Implement a version of this service in Python, Java, or Kotlin.
+3. Implement a version of this service in Python or Kotlin.
 4. Write up your experience for us.